pchchv/captcha/README.md

-# captcha
-captcha provides an simple, unopinionated API for captcha generation
+# *captcha* provides an simple, unopinionated API for captcha generation